beyert/pd-footils/README.md

 Timothy Beyer 2022-04-14

-## externals
+## Description of externals

 knob: one of the earliest and best knob externals (Pure Data 0.35 license, copyfree compatible?), similar yet distinct from flatgui/knob and abctools/abcknob

-rx7~: DX7 emulator external for PD based on RX/Saturno 0.0.1 (rx7~ appears to
+rx7~: DX7 emulator external for Pure Data based on RX/Saturno 0.0.1 (rx7~
-be some kind of permissive license, though rx-saturno is GPLv2)
+appears to be some kind of permissive license, though rx-saturno is GPLv2)

 shabby~: Waveshaper using 11 Chebychev polynomials to generate harmonics from an incoming sinewave.
 May be used to make a rudimentary additive synth with